muratk3n/thirdwave/en/README.md

 I didnt mean Biden admin does not want to help in that unity post.
 Just saying the word reminds me some stuff and here they are.
-Like I said, am under no obligation to follow "the cycle".
+Like I said, am under no obligation to follow any news cycle.

 ---